thu2pham/MobileAppTrending/_build/html/_sources/index.rst.txt

     googleStore.rename(columns={'App': 'app', 'Rating': 'rating', 'Reviews': 'reviews', 'Size': 'size', 'Price': 'price', 'Genres': 'genres'}, inplace=True) googleStore = googleStore.drop(columns=['Category', 'Installs', 'Type', 'Last Updated', 'Current Ver', 'Android Ver'])

+For more details, let's take a look at `this notebook <notebooks/Google Data.ipynb>`_ to see how I used the tools we learned to clean up the data.

 Bar Chart for count of price of apps for genres
 -------------------------------------------------